-This standard supports HOP Policy 8-12 Information Resources Use and Security Policy.
+- HOP Policy 8-12 Information Resources Use and Security Policy

-- ” appropriate network server” – A computer asset meeting the minimum setup criteria: authentication, data protection, server administrator assigned.
-(April 2013)
+- Appropriate Network Server – A computer asset meeting the minimum setup criteria: authentication, data protection, server administrator assigned.

-- ” excessively large (email) message or attachments” – The maximum size for a UTSA email message is 20MB, including the message and all attachments.
-(April 2013)
+- Excessively Large (email) Message or Attachments – The maximum size for a UTSA email message is 35MB, including the message and all attachments.
+(June 2020)

-- ” incidental use ” – certain activities (accessing the Internet, installng software like iTunes, etc.) are permitted as long as they do not affect the execution of your work duties and they do not incur an expense or hardship to the university.
+- Incidental Use – certain activities (accessing the Internet, installing software like iTunes, etc.) are permitted as long as they do not affect the execution of your work duties and they do not incur an expense or hardship to the university.
 For example, maxing out your computer hard drive space with your personal files is not permitted.